Jatapiaro/iot-containers-app/README.md

 ```

 ## Runining the app on iOS
-OSX, dowload XCode, clic on the `ios/project.xcodeproject`,  select a Sign Team, and then clic on run.
+Download XCode, clic on the `ios/project.xcodeproject`,  select a Sign Team, and then clic on run.

 ## Running the app on Android
 Until this point the following instructions only work for OSX, in Windows I don't know the running procedure.